-It is the policy of SWTC Health Occupations Programs to not assign a student to a clinical rotation in a facility in which their family members work.
+It is the policy of SWTC Health Occupations Programs Division to place the following restriction on clinical assignments:

+- 1. Students will not be placed in a facility they are employed with.
+The exception to this requirement is if the student is offered a paid clinical rotation, which is the standard arrangement with Unity Finley and MercyOne Hospitals in Dubuque, IA. - 2.
+Students will not be placed in a facility in which their family members work.
 If the family member works in the clinical laboratory; the student will need to be placed at another clinical site.
-Cases where the student's relative works for the facility, but not in the laboratory, will be taken under consideration on a case by case basis.
-Usually the decision is made to place the student in another clinical site.
-Selection of clinical placement can be accomplished by interview or by the MLT faculty in conjunction with the clinical affiliates.
+Cases where the student's relative works for the facility, but not in the laboratory, will be taken under consideration on a case-by-case basis.
+Usually, the decision is made to place the student in another clinical site.